donia-lab/MetaBGC/README.md

 	G. --sampleType, required=True: The type of sample (ie,bodysite, isolation_source, cohort)
 	```

-3. To filter the HMMER results from *step 2* you need to combine the parsed results and create a new combined HMMER result file and then use [MetaBGC-Identify] (https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Identify/MetaBGC-Identify.py).
+3. To filter the HMMER results from *step 2* you need to combine the parsed results and create a new combined HMMER result file and then use [MetaBGC-Identify](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/MetaBGC-Identify/MetaBGC-Identify.py).
 For Type II Polyketides you can use the pre-defined HMMER Score cutoffs [here](https://github.com/donia-lab/MetaBGC-TIIPKS/blob/master/models/spHMM-cutoffs.txt).

 	```
 	A. --hmm_file, required=True: Combined spHMM results file